 Legal Oasis Fellowship

-The Legal Oasis Fellowship is a unique, competitive opportunity for law students who desire to work in an underserved area in North Carolina.
-Legal Oasis Fellowship will participate in a paid summer program providing an opportunity to gain experience in a legal work setting in an underserved community.
+The Fellowship provides a unique, competitive opportunity for law students who desire to work in an underserved area in North Carolina upon graduation.
+Fellows participate in a paid summer program providing an opportunity to gain practical legal experience in an underserved community.
+The Fellowship connects law students with the courthouse personnel and the local practicing bar of that community by providing professional experience, networking opportunities, and the chance to serve their neighbors through public service.

 The Legal Oasis Fellowship seeks applications from law students who are interested in practicing in underserved areas in North Carolina.